ericjwdchen/ericjwdchen.github.io/_posts/2017-01-14-Mini-Buses-and-uberPool.md

 Last month, I started reading *A Pattern Language: Towns, Buildings, Construction*.
 It's a book about architecture that contains 253 rules for building everything from metropolitan areas (**2.
 The Distribution of Towns**) to houses (**221.
 Natural Doors and Windows**).

-There's so much to talk about from this book, but one patter in particular caught my attention: **20.
+There's so much to talk about from this book, but one pattern in particular caught my attention: **20.
 Minibuses**.
 Here's a quote from the passage:

 > Buses and trains, which run along lines, are too far from most origins and destinations to be useful.
 Taxis, which can go from point to point, are too expensive.
 >